-- 10.1.
+10.1.
 It is a fundamental requirement that all of the organisation's records are retained for a minimum period of time for legal, operational, research and safety reasons.
+The

-The length of time for retaining records will depend on the type of record and its importance to the CCG's business functions. - 10.2.
+- length of time for retaining records will depend on the type of record and its importance to the ICB's business functions. - 10.2.
 Keeping unnecessary records uses up valuable space and can incur unnecessary costs.
 It can also cause problems when trying to retrieve important information, for example, when servicing a request made under the Freedom of Information Act 2000. - 10.3.
-The CCG will adhere to the retention and disposal periods as set out in the Information Governance Alliance (IGA) Records Management Code of Practice for

-- Health and Social Care Act 2016.
-Appendix C details the retention and disposal schedule for the CCG. - 10.4.
-When a record is deemed to have no further value to the CCG or has reached its assigned retention period, it should then be reviewed and if necessary, destroyed under confidential destruction conditions (as per the disposal actions set out in the IGA Records Management Code of Practice for Health and Social Care Act 2016). - 10.5.
-A local retention and disposal schedule for any records which are not listed in the current version of the IGA Records Management Code of Practice will be agreed by the CCG's Information Governance Steering Group. - 10.6.
+The ICB will adhere to the retention and disposal periods as set out in the Information Governance Alliance (IGA) Records Management Code of Practice for Health and Social Care Act 2021.
+Retention periods for different types of records relating to health and care can be found using the Retention Schedule Tool. - 10.4.
+When a record is deemed to have no further value to the ICB or has reached its assigned retention period, it should then be reviewed and if necessary, destroyed under confidential destruction conditions (as per the disposal actions set out in the IGA Records Management Code of Practice for Health and Social Care Act 2021). - 10.5.
+A local retention and disposal schedule for any records which are not listed in the current version of the IGA Records Management Code of Practice will be agreed by the ICB's Information Governance Steering Group. - 10.6.
 All records which are to be disposed of must be destroyed in a secure manner to ensure the information illegible and irretrievable. - 10.7.
 It can be a criminal offence to destroy information; therefore, the organisation needs to be able to clearly demonstrate that records destruction has occurred appropriately. - 10.8.
 Records that need to be preserved for their archival value should have a clearly documented rationale for keeping beyond their scheduled disposal date.
 Some records will qualify for archive under the Public Records Act and may be required to be transferred to the local place of deposit.
 These records should be transferred no later than 20 years from creation. - 10.9.
 The Corporate Assurance Team will hold a central record of documents that have been destroyed under this policy and any records that require keeping beyond their scheduled disposal dates.
 The record will include the document reference, description and date of destruction. - 10.10.
 Further advice and guidance in relation to any of these points this can be obtained from the Head of Corporate Assurance.